open-dollar/od-sdk/README.md

 const safe = await geb.getSafe(4)

-// You first need to approve your proxy to spend your RAI let tx =  geb.contracts.coin.approve(proxy.proxyAddress, ethers.constants.MaxUint256) await wallet.sendTransaction(tx)
+// You first need to approve your proxy to spend your RAI let tx =  geb.contracts.systemCoin.approve(proxy.proxyAddress, ethers.constants.MaxUint256) await wallet.sendTransaction(tx)

 // Pay back everything and get your ETH back into your wallet